 - 1. FISC Provider Memorandum of Agreement

 - 2. FISC Information Booklet (this booklet)- with a) information for candidates and b) FISC protocols

 - 3. FISC Assessor Training Powerpoint

 - 4. FISC Appeals Process

+- 5. FISC Misconduct Process

-- 5. FISC Quality Assurance Process
+- 6. FISC Quality Assurance Process

-- 6. FISC Assessor lab species selection QA proforma and marking guidance
+- 7. FISC Assessor QA proforma and marking guidance

-- 7. FISC Marking Spreadsheet template
+- 8. FISC Marking Spreadsheet template

 FISC Provider - these are the organisations (or individuals) responsible for delivering FISCs, taking FISC bookings and providing facilities and a FISC Assessor (see below).
 FISC Providers must sign an annual agreement with BSBI to ensure FISC follows consistent standards and protocols.
-Providers must have an agreement in place with a BSBI approved FISC Assessor and a BSBI registered Gold

-Standard Surveyor (see below) which outlines their respective responsibilities.
+Providers must have an agreement in place with a BSBI approved FISC Assessor and a BSBI registered Gold Standard Surveyor (see below) which outlines their respective responsibilities.
 The Provider should also ensure they have sufficient professional indemnity and public liability insurance in place.
 Example FISC Providers include environmental consultancies, local Wildlife Trusts or Natural England.
 Only BSBI approved Providers who have signed the agreement will be listed on the BSBI FISC webpage.
 FISC Providers will need to be able to provide suitable personnel, facilities and equipment (see list below) and good communication with FISC candidates.
 Taking a test is stressful enough; it is important to provide a supportive atmosphere.

 FISC Assessor - FISCs must be run and assessed by someone who is an excellent botanical recorder/ ecologist at or above FISC Level 5.
 BSBI recruits, trains and approves FISC Assessors.
-The FISC Assessor is contracted by the FISC Provider and is responsible for following BSBI protocols in setting and marking the tests, collecting and coordinating specimens for the tests, and checking out a suitable field site.
-The FISC Assessor is also responsible for organising a Gold Standard Surveyor (GSS) for the field element of the test.
-In some specific circumstances, the FISC Assessor may also be the Gold Standard Surveyor, but it is highly recommended that wherever possible the FISC Assessor and GSS are separate individuals.
+The FISC Assessor is contracted by the FISC Provider (also approved by BSBI and with whom a MoA is signed) and is responsible for following BSBI protocols in setting and marking the tests, collecting and coordinating specimens for the tests, and selecting and risk assessing a suitable field site.
+The FISC Assessor is also responsible for organising a Gold Standard Surveyor (GSS) for the field element of the test, who should be approved and registered with BSBI.
+It is best practice for the FISC Assessor and GSS to be separate individuals in order to ensure both standardisation and adequate supervision for the field test.
+It is recommended that the FISC Provider ensures that an adequate budget is in place to pay for the services of both a FISC Assessor and a GSS.
+In some specific circumstances (where agreed by BSBI's FISC Development Working Group), the FISC Assessor may also be the Gold Standard Surveyor, but adequate arrangements need to be in place to ensure that there are sufficient helpers during the field test and that the individual has no familiarity with the field site in advance of the field test date.
+The latter may be achieved by delegating part of the Assessor role to another suitably qualified individual agreed with the FDWG.